 The checkout flow is fairly simple.
 For users that already filled out their preferred date, time, and service in the discovery process, checking out should just be a review of what their order looks like.
 Unlike the discovery process, users have the opportunity to add extra people to their booking at checkout.

-It was important to the client that MEI's distinguishing factor amongst competitors be its friendliness to independent makeup artists.
-"Beauty freelancers" and salons can advertise their services on MEI and promote themselves with social proof on the platform without the hassle of building their own website or booking portal.
+It was important to the MEI team that the product’s distinguishing factor amongst competitors be its friendliness to independent makeup artists. ‘‘Beauty freelancers’’ and salons can advertise their services on MEI and promote themselves with social proof on the platform without the hassle of building their own website or booking portal.

 The freelancer app interface revolves around the core appointment management experience.
 Between interviews with real freelancers and ideation with the MEI team, we found that allowing freelancers to view their appointments in both a calendar and list format.
 This would give both a high-level glimpse of the month and a more detailed breakdown of the day-by-day schedule.

 I landed on an interface that splits the real estate into both views, with the option to pull the list up and take up the whole screen.
 Upon selecting an appointment in the list view, the user has the option to open a page that lists out the full booking details.

 The monthly calendar didn’t need too much space—I used a standard digital calendar format and simply used the rest of the screen as space for the list view.
 Using Apple’s Human Interface Guidelines